 Park Features/Find a Park

 Need to find the address and amenities of a particular park?
-View the Decatur Park District parks and features grid.
+View the Decatur Park District

-The enhancement of Decatur’s lakefront area in the Nelson Park basin is expected to attract visitors to Decatur, spur economic development, and improve quality of life for all in our community.
+A partnership between the Park District and City of Decatur, the enhancement of Decatur’s lakefront area in the Nelson Park basin is expected to attract visitors to Decatur, spur economic development, and improve quality of life for all in our community.
 This project will integrate Nelson Park with the existing attractions located in Scovill Park (Scovill Zoo and Children’s Museum of Illinois).
 For detailed project information, visit the Lakeshore Landing website at www.lakeshorelanding.org.
 If you have questions or comments, please call Bill Clevenger, Decatur Park District Executive Director, at any time (217/422-5911).